huadi/PkSequence/README.md

 ## Change step
 If you find your application's gotten too many load action, just increase the `step` column value on that key in your sequence persistence table directly.
+Also feel free to decrease the step at any time.